boytchev/mannequin.js/README.md

     :
 ```

-These three classes have a common predecessor &ndash; the class `Human(feminine,height)`, where *feminine* is boolean and defines whether the shape is feminine or masculine, and the second parameter is a number for relative height (adults have height 1).
+These three classes have a common predecessor &ndash; the class `Mannequin(feminine,height)`, where *feminine* is boolean and defines whether the shape is feminine or masculine, and the second parameter is a number for relative height (adults have height 1).

 # Body parts